santhosh2514/news-site-llm/README.md

 Before you begin, ensure you have the following installed:
 - Node.js (preferably the latest stable version)
 - npm (comes with Node.js)
-- Get a newsapi key from https://newsapi.org/account
+- Get a free newsapi key from https://newsapi.org/account
-- Get a gemini api key from https://aistudio.google.com/app/apikey
+- Get a free gemini api key from https://aistudio.google.com/app/apikey

 ## Setting Up the Server